Karolin Luger

 Karolin Luger is an Austrian-American biochemist and biophysicist known for her work with nucleosomes and discovery of the three-dimensional structure of chromatin.
-She is a University Distinguished Professor at Colorado State University in Fort Collins and works with the University of Colorado School of Medicine's Department of Biochemistry and Molecular Genetics.
+She is a Distinguished Professor at the University of Colorado Boulder in the Biochemistry Department.

 Life

 Luger was born the youngest child after several brothers.
 Though not interested in mathematics, electronics, or physics, as her brothers were, she became fascinated with biology.
 She has stated that she chose a career in science during middle school, when she realized that "not everything was 'known' yet".
 As a young woman in Austria, Luger attended a gymnasium where she specialized in foreign languages.

 Luger is married and has one daughter.

 Education

 Luger earned a Bachelor of Science in microbiology and a Master of Science in biochemistry from the University of Innsbruck.
 She completed her Ph.D in biochemistry and biophysics at the University of Basel.